 Young and promising ecosystem for startups in Malta

 For those who strive to launch a project in Malta – and get a residence permit along the way – there is the Malta Start-Up Residence Program.

-The program is focused on both experienced entrepreneurs and startuppers at university level who are ready to fulfill the requirements set by the government and contribute to the country's economy.
+The program is focused on both experienced entrepreneurs and startups at university level who fulfil the requirements set by the government and contribute to the country's economy.